Skip to navigation Skip to content

 What's at stake?

-Disinformation-Canada's biggest risk
+Disinformation is Canada's biggest risk

-We are currently experiencing troubling issues of misinformation, disinformation and polarization.
+We're dealing with the troubling issues of misinformation, disinformation and polarization.

 What is climate disinformation?